Andrew Chevrolet helped make these videos

 When changing the turn signal bulb in your TT Quattro, be careful not to touch the glass portion of the bulb with your fingers as this will cause the bulb to burn out prematurely.

-Learn where your air filter is located and how to determine if it needs to be changed.2004 Audi TT Quattro 1.8L 4 Cyl.
+Learn where your spare tire and jack are located before you need it on the side of the road2004 Audi TT Quattro 1.8L 4 Cyl.
 Turbo Convertible

 Cars burn, leak and otherwise dispense of their oil.
 Check your level frequently and top up when necessary2004 Audi TT Quattro 1.8L 4 Cyl.
 Turbo Convertible